markrobinsonuzh/DAMEfinder/README.md

 ## How do I install it?

-Since DAMEfinder is not (yet) on Bioconductor, you have to install all dependencies before:
+Since DAMEfinder is not on Bioconductor, you have to install all dependencies before:

 ```{r}
 ## Install `BiocManager` if needed